logicly-au/pmhc-mds.com/_source/_posts/2021-05-03-Update-to-the-PMHC-MDS-v-1-10-0.md

 ---
-title: Update to the PMHC MDS - 13/4/2021
+title: Update to the PMHC MDS - 3/5/2021
 ---

-#### PMHC MDS Update v1.9.6 ####
+#### PMHC MDS Update v1.10.0 ####

-We are pleased to announce that PMHC MDS Update v1.9.6 was released on April 13, 2021.
+We are pleased to announce that PMHC MDS Update v1.10.0 was released on May 3, 2021.

-The following bugfix has been implemented in the upload interface:
+The following feature has been implemented in the data entry interface:
-* Provide a more informative error when duplicate TWB Needs Identification records are provided in the same upload.
+* The tags input field will now offer suggestions for tags that have already been used on the same entity type within the Provider Organisation.

-The following bugfix has been implemented in the reports interface:
+The following bugfix has been implemented in the data entry interface:
-* Fixed a bug in the W1: Wayback quarterly reporting template where the template could not be opened if strings containing the characters &<> were part of the generated report.
+* Fixed a bug where the start and end date filters were not working on all Organisations tabs.

 The user guides have been updated to reflect these updates.
 They are available at: